Frivolous-Sites/openssl/README.md

 #### Authentication

-The following digital signature algorithms from liboqs are supported by the fork. **Note that not all variants of all algorithms are enabled by default; algorithms that are enabled by default are marked with an asterisk, and should you wish to enable additional variants, consult [the "Code Generation" section of the documentation in the wiki](https://github.com/open-quantum-safe/openssl/wiki/Using-liboqs-algorithms-not-in-the-fork#code-generation)**.
+The following digital signature algorithms from liboqs are supported by the fork. **Note that not all variants of all algorithms are enabled by default.

 <!--- OQS_TEMPLATE_FRAGMENT_LIST_SIGS_START -->
 - **CRYSTALS-Dilithium**:`dilithium2`\*, `dilithium3`\*, `dilithium5`\*